beelerpayton/FracScatt/docs/source/functions.rst

 .. py:function:: shape2abs_SP(dp, coating, wavelength, collapse, [mode='MtotMbc', r_monomer=20, asDict=True])

-   Particle shape is input and its mass absorption cross-section is calculated using the procedure outlined `above <https://pyfracscatt.readthedocs.io/en/latest/functions.html#theory>`_.
+   Particle shape is input and its mass absorption cross-section is calculated using the procedure outlined `above <https://pyBCabs.readthedocs.io/en/latest/functions.html#theory>`_.
 The particle mass is determined assuming the density of black carbon is 1.8 g/cm\ :sup:`3`.

    **Parameters**

    dp : float
-	Black carbon core diameter with units of nm. coating : float
+	Black carbon volume-equivalent diameter with units of nm. coating : float
 	Coating amount with units matching that of the optional 'mode' input.
 Default is ratio of total particle mass to black carbon mass. wavelength : float